fledge-iot/fledge-gui/README.md

   sudo apt-get install nginx-light
 ```

-run `yarn build` and start nginx from root directory with given conf file; See next section.
+Run `yarn build` and start nginx from root directory with given `nginx-conf` file; See next section.

-> To deploy on another machine, you shall need to copy build artifacts stored in the `dist/` directory and provided `nginx.conf`; Make sure you have nginx-light installed on the deployment machine.
+> To deploy on another machine, you shall need to copy build artifacts stored in the `dist/` directory and provided `nginx.conf`; Make sure you have nginx(-light) installed on the deployment machine.

 ### Starting with nginx